 5. Be Savvy and Find Special Promotions

-Bangkok is a bustling city with a range of entertainment and activities, from fine dining to state-of-the-art fitness centers and spa facilities.
+Bangkok is a bustling city with various entertainment and activities, from fine dining to state-of-the-art fitness centers and spa facilities.
+What could potentially be an expensive day at the spa might turn out to be an absolute bargain.
 But the best way to approach the more expensive things is to be savvy and search online to find special promotions and discounts.
-Thailand has lots of websites similar to Groupon that sometimes offer up to 50% discounts for various activities.
-What could potentially be an expensive day at the spa might turn out to be an absolute bargain.
+Thailand has many websites similar to Groupon that sometimes offer up to 50% discounts for various activities.
 And the money saved can then be spent on having another awesome experience in Bangkok.

 6. Be Ready to Bargain